 Most visitors to Banff arrive via Calgary, but for those arriving from or continuing onwards to British Columbia, the regional coach bus Rider Express operates a daily service between Calgary and Vancouver with stops in Canmore, Banff, Lake Louise, Field, Golden, and Revelstoke, among others.

-You’ll find the westbound Calgary to Vancouver schedule here and the eastbound Vancouver to Calgary schedule here.
+You’ll find the westbound Calgary to Vancouver schedule and the eastbound Vancouver to Calgary schedule here.
 Overnight buses also run in both directions twice a week with slightly fewer stops.
 Ticket prices vary by distance, up to $162 one-way.

 Connecting to Jasper

+Travel between Jasper and Banff by bus is also possible with operators like Brewster Express and Sundog Tours, which run daily shuttles along the spectacular Icefields Parkway.
 Be sure to buy a ticket in advance to guarantee a ride.
-A connector bus to Edmonton is also available for those looking to complement their Rockies trip with urban explorations or access another international airport.
+A connector bus to Edmonton can complement their Rockies trip with urban explorations or access another international airport.

 Getting Around Banff Without a Car